Are You in Need of a Sex Crime Lawyer in Los Angeles?

 - Tier 3: Defendants will most likely spend the rest of their lives on the sex offender registry, since this tier encompasses the most severe sex crimes, including rape, sexual assault on a child, and sex trafficking.

-Removing Your Name from the Sex Offender Registry
+Removing Your Name From the Sex Offender Registry

 Removing your name from the registry before your time is up can prove difficult.
 But with a highly skilled team of attorneys on your side, you may be successful.
 One option would be a dismissal of your case after you have finished a probation or jail/prison sentence.
 This may get the conviction off your record, but still require registration as a sex offender.